docker-library/docs/hhvm/README-short.txt

-HHVM is an open PHP engine build by Facebook.
+HHVM is an open PHP engine built by Facebook.